esuriddick/Programming/README.md

    * Tree Diagram

 2. <b>Python</b>
+   * Python Data Science Cheat Sheet
    * Spheres of Power and Might Character Generator (D&D 5th Edition)
-   * Python Data Science Cheat Sheet
+   * Modern Portfolio Theory (does not include the Capital Market Line) (it should be highlighted that most of the code was made according to the following article: https://www.kenwuyang.com/en/post/portfolio-optimization-with-python/#libraries-and-modules)

 3. <b>SAS</b>
    * SAS Base Cheat Sheet